Menu

 • Once you have made your application, it will be reviewed by the selection panel

-• If your application is successful you will be sent a conditional offer, which is based on the results of your police check and references
+• If your application is successful you will be sent a conditional offer, which is based on your results in the prerequisite courses, meeting the SWRB fit and proper person requirements and reference (your referee's report).

 • You will be contacted when your enrolment agreement is available